 Connecting with an accessibility counsellor at the earliest possible moment helps ensure the arrangement of your academic accommodations in a timely fashion.
 For example, securing items like adjustable desks in classrooms might take several weeks if they are not already in stock.
 Coordinating with an accessibility counsellor to make the necessary arrangements will further ensure that a student’s wheelchair is compatible with the adjustable desk.

 York's Student Accessibility Services will determine which academic accommodations are deemed appropriate for any individual student based on a review of three elements:

 - the approved medical/psychological documentation provided by the student;

 - the academic integrity of the program of study.

 Please note that admission to York University does not guarantee provision of the academic accommodations in place prior to coming to York, or that the requests for academic accommodation expressed by the student in their application will be granted.

 Degree programs with field placement/practicums

-If you are a student with a disability applying to a professional degree program (e.g. nursing, social work, education, law, psychology), we want to ensure that we arrange any necessary accommodations for your disability in the practicum/field placement setting.
+If you are a student with a disability applying to a professional degree program (e.g. nursing, social work, education, law, psychology, engineering), we want to ensure that we arrange any necessary accommodations for your disability in the practicum/field placement setting.
 Please note that practicum/field placement accommodations may differ from classroom accommodations due to the particular demands of the learning environment.
-We urge you to discuss your accommodation needs early in the term with the practicum/field placement coordinator and a disabilities counsellor from Disability Services.
+We urge you to discuss your accommodation needs early in the term with the practicum/field placement coordinator and an accessibility counsellor from Student Accessibility Services.

 Our past experience strongly suggests that there is an increased likelihood of success in practicum settings when students with disabilities disclose their need for accommodation at the earliest possible stage – after accepting an offer of admission.
-Furthermore, we believe that the optimal process for determining appropriate accommodation involves collaboration among the student, CDS disabilities counsellor and the practicum coordinator.
+Furthermore, we believe that the optimal process for determining appropriate accommodation involves collaboration among the student, SAS accessibility counsellor and the practicum coordinator.